 You can feed in the function to any of the cells, but here’s a warning; do not paste the function into the same column that contains the scores to your NPS survey (in this case column B).

-- Since you have received the total number of respondents in each category, you can find the percentage of each category and then apply the NPS formula in excel i.e % promoters – % detractors.
+- Since you have received the total number of respondents in each category, you can find the percentage of each category and then apply the NPS formula in excel i.e. % promoters – % detractors.

 - If the data set is quite large, then you may want to use a simpler method to calculate NPS in excel.
 Here’s a single excel formula to find your net promoter score:

-As I mentioned before, you can paste this formula in any cell of your excel sheet except in the column that contains your NPS responses.
-Use the formula and you can calculate and find your overall net promoter score in excel in a jiffy!
+As I mentioned before, you can paste this formula into any cell of your excel sheet except in the column that contains your NPS responses.
+Use the formula, and you can calculate and find your overall net promoter score in excel in a jiffy!
 Indeed a DIY Net Promoter Score calculator in excel!
 Now you may have realized that though it sounds bland and daunting at the same time, calculating NPS in excel is not really a task!

 Easy, easier and easiest, which one would you go for?
 Of course, the superlative, right?
-Well, we have also come with the easiest method to calculate NPS in excel.
+Well, we have also come up with the easiest method to calculate NPS in excel.
 Guess what, we have a Net Promoter Score excel template all set for you.
 With our excel template, you literally don’t have much to do.
 All you have to do is paste your data into the NPS calculator excel template and then sit back and relax!